ryandingle/sapex/contracts/README.md

-# Web3Bank Smart Contracts
+# Sapex Smart Contracts

-Smart contracts for the Web3 Bank platform with 0.1% platform fee on all transactions - the lowest in the market!
+Smart contracts for the Sapex platform with 0.1% platform fee on all transactions - the lowest in the market!

 ## Contracts

-- **Web3Bank.sol**: Main contract handling swaps with platform fee collection
+- **Sapex.sol**: Main contract handling swaps with platform fee collection

 ## Setup